-Michael Davar is a UK-qualified lawyer and an associate specialising in international dispute resolution and litigation in our London office.
-Michael advises on a range of complex multijurisdictional commercial disputes for various clients, including ship owners, charterers, offshore contractors, oil and gas operators, brokers, traders, cargo owners, shipbuilders, banks, private equity, information technology companies and high-net-worth individuals in arbitration, litigation and mediation in London, Singapore and Australia.
+Michael Davar is a UK-qualified lawyer specialising in international arbitration and litigation in our London office.
+Michael advises on a range of complex multijurisdictional commercial disputes for various clients, including governments, oil and gas operators, offshore contractors, mining companies, ship owners, charterers, brokers, traders, shipbuilders, banks, private equity companies, information technology companies and high-net-worth individuals in arbitration, litigation and mediation.

 Prior to entering the legal industry, Michael worked as an FX and Fixed Income Trader at a hedge fund.
 He holds degrees in law and economic history and speaks several languages, including Russian and Georgian.